XCrypto22/AutoLog/README.md

 # AutoLog
-GUI script to automate your browser and login to your favourite sites with justone click
+GUI script to automate your browser and login to your favourite sites with just one click

 # How to use